-Because IAS 40 Investment Property makes no reference to making disclosures on a class-by-class basis, it could be Insights 3.4.260.40 a. assumed that the minimum requirement is to make the disclosures on an aggregate basis for the whole investment property portfolio.
+Because IAS 40 Investment Property makes no reference to making disclosures on a class-by-class basis, it could be assumed that the minimum requirement is to make the disclosures on an aggregate basis for the whole investment property portfolio.
 If investment property represents a significant portion of the assets, then it may be appropriate to disclose additional analysis - e.g. portfolio by types of investment property.